-It has become so popular partly thanks to F1 drivers like Verstappen and Leclerc, but also (former) Indycar drivers Grosjean and Tony Kanaan.
-Almost every real driver also races virtually these days.
+It has become so popular in part thanks to F1 drivers such as Verstappen and Leclerc, as well as (former) Indycar drivers Grosjean and Tony Kanaan.
+Almost every real driver nowadays also races virtually.
 And the great thing is, you can too!
 You too can compete against the big boys.
 Who doesn't want that?

 How does it work?

 Racing is mainly done on a computer or console (xbox or Playstation 4/5).
-The possibilities on a PC are endless, especially in terms of hardware and downloading mods created by enthusiastic sim racers.
-With laser-scanned cars and tracks in games like Automobilista 2, Assetto Corsa, Assetto Corsa Competizione and iRacing, the virtual racing experience is tremendously close to racing in real life.
+The possibilities on a PC are endless, especially in terms of hardware and downloading mods created by avid sim racers.
+With laser scanned cars and tracks in games such as Automobilista 2, Assetto Corsa, Assetto Corsa Competizione and iRacing, the virtual racing experience is tremendously close to racing in real life.
 This makes this experience unique and extremely intense.
 With the right equipment and setup, anyone can become a sim racer, this makes it relatively accessible to start with.